Sriwijaya University

+Sriwijaya University (Universitas Sriwijaya; abbreviated as UNSRI) is an Indonesian university located in Palembang, South Sumatera Province, and Indralaya, Ogan Ilir Regency.

+UNSRI obtained the accreditation "Very Good (A)" awarded by the National Accreditation Board of Higher Education (Badan Akrediasi Nasional Perguruan Tinggi, abbreviated as BAN-PT).
+According to the 2024 Times Higher Education (THE) World University Rankings, UNSRI holds a position of 1501+.
+Additionally, it secures the 751-800 position in the QS Asian University Rankings.
+In the Times Higher Education (THE) World University Rankings by subject, UNSRI is placed in the 1001+ category for both Engineering & Technology and Physical Sciences.

 History

 The idea to establish a college in South Sumatra had been around since the early 1950s and was prompted on Independence Day celebration on August 17, 1952.
 Initiated by some community leaders, the idea was transformed into an agreement to form a Panitia Fakultet Sumatera Selatan (South Sumatera’s Faculty Committee).
 At the end of August 1952, the faculty of economics was established under some considerations.
-Thus, South Sumatera’s Faculty Committee for Economics was set up and then managed by a foundation established on the 1st of April 1953.
+Thus, South Sumatera’s Faculty Committee for Economics was set up and then managed by a foundation established on 1 April 1953.
 It was named Yayasan Perguruan Tinggi Syakhyakirti (Syakhyakirti Higher Education Foundation).

 This Faculty was officially opened on October 31, 1953 in a ceremony attended by Mr. Hadi, Secretary General of the Ministry of Education Teaching and Culture (KDP), Drg.
 M. Isa (Governor of South Sumatera), Bambang Utoyo (Commander of the Sriwijaya II TT), and Ali Gathmyr (Chairman of the Parliament of South Sumatera).

 The Foundation of Higher Education Syakhyakirti continued the efforts to establish the university by organizing Panitia Penyelenggaraan Fakultas Hukum (Law Faculty Committee).
 It was inaugurated as ‘Faculty of Law and Public Knowledge’ on November 1, 1957, coinciding with the celebration of Dies Natalis IV of Economics Faculty.

 The progress was sustained by the help of Military Authorities Territorial II Sriwijaya that provided financial assistance to construct a permanent building of Syakhyakirti Higher Education Foundation in Bukit Besar (now Bukit Besar’s Campus of Sriwijaya University).
 The cornerstone laying ceremony took place on October 31, 1957.